mautic/user-documentation/docs/segments/manage_segments.rst

 * **Not like** - This operator isn't supported in date or date-time fields, and shouldn’t be used.

-* **Regexp** - Contacts with values that match the specified regular expression pattern are included in the Segment.
+* **Regexp** - Segment includes Contacts with values that match the specified regular expression pattern.
 If you aren't proficient with regular expression, don’t use this operator.

-* **Not regexp** - Contacts with values that don’t match the specified regular expression pattern are included in the Segment.
+* **Not regexp** - Segment includes Contacts with values that don’t match the specified regular expression pattern.
 If you aren't proficient with regular expressions, don’t use this operator.

-* **Starts with** - Contacts whose field values begin with the specified numbers are included in the Segment.
+* **Starts with** - Segment includes Contacts whose field values begin with the specified numbers.
 These filter values should generally reference years (or years and months).

 For example, A value of 19 matches any Contacts whose field value has a year in the 1900&nbsp;s.
 A value of 200 matches Contacts with a year value between 2000 and 2009 and a value of 2020-11 matches Contacts with a field value in November 2020.

-* **Ends with** - Contacts whose field values end with the specified numbers are included in the Segment.
+* **Ends with** - Segment includes Contacts whose field values end with the specified numbers.
 These filter values should generally reference days (or months and days).

-For example, a value of 1 matches anyone whose field value is on the 1&nbsp;st, 11&nbsp;th, 21&nbsp;st, or 31&nbsp;st of any month but a value of 01 matches the 1&nbsp;st of a month.
+For example, a value of 1 matches anyone whose field value is on the 1&nbsp;st, 21&nbsp;st, or 31&nbsp;st of any month but a value of 01 matches the 1&nbsp;st of a month.
 A value of 01-01 finds Contacts whose value is for January 1 of any year.

-* **Contains** - Contacts with the specified filter value anywhere in the field value are included in the Segment.
+* **Contains** - Segment includes Contacts with the specified filter value anywhere in the field value.

 .. image:: images/operators-2.png
     :alt: Screenshot showing Operators.